 Urquhart sought the perfect adjustable iron.
 He received four British

 patents in the 1890s as part of his quest.
-This example was made in the late 1890s and has "Urquhart" stamped across
+This example was likely

 The head is designed so that the club can be used both right- and